leechristie/advent-of-code-2023/README.md

 ## Status

-Day 1 is solved in Python and Java.
-Day 1 Part 1 solved in C. Will return to finish Day 1 Part 2 in C later then refactor.
+Just returned from vacation where I missed Day 2 and 3 due to being AFK.
+Solved Day 4 Part 1 in C.

 ## Progress